Also see Anemia: General Considerations.

 Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hydroxyurea, hypothyroidism).

 1. Parenteral or oral cyanocobalamin:

 1) Intramuscular or deep subcutaneous cyanocobalamin 1 mg daily for 7 to 14 days followed by administration once a week until the resolution of anemia (4-8 weeks).
-Maintenance treatment (especially in patients with neurological manifestations) includes lifelong intramuscular administration of 1 mg of cyanocobalamin once per month.
+Maintenance treatment (especially in patients with neurologic manifestations) includes lifelong intramuscular administration of 1 mg of cyanocobalamin once per month.
 In cases of severe deficiency, the first dose of parenteral cobalamin can be associated with severe symptomatic hypokalemia reported to be associated with cardiac dysrhythmia and death.

 2. Symptomatic anemia: Transfusion of packed red blood cells.

 Treatment leads to the resolution of anemia and hematologic abnormalities.
 An increase in reticulocyte counts and decrease in mean corpuscular volume are observed after 4 to 5 days of treatment.
 Hemoglobin levels, hematocrit values, and RBC counts start to increase as early as after 7 days of treatment and return to normal after ~2 months of treatment.
 Peripheral neuropathy may partially improve (usually within 6 months), but demyelination of the spinal cord is irreversible.
 Pernicious anemia is associated with a 2- to 3-fold increase in the risk of gastric adenocarcinoma.